IshaKuden/github-action-sample/README.md

-# github-action-sample GitHub Actions CI/CD Pipeline: Project Overview
+# GitHub Actions CI/CD Pipeline: Project Overview

 This document provides a detailed explanation of the GitHub Actions workflow implemented in this project.
 The workflow automates the CI/CD (Continuous Integration and Continuous Deployment) process, ensuring efficient builds, testing, code analysis, and deployment.